makinacorpus/DbToolsBundle/docs/content/configuration.md

 * for PostgreSQL: `pg_dump` and `pg_restore`
 * for SQLite: `sqlite3`

-You can verify that binaries for your DBAL connection(s) are correctly found by the *DbToolsBundle* launching:
+You can verify if those binaries are well found by the *DbToolsBundle*, for each of your DBAL connections, by launching:

 ```sh
 php console db-tools:check